mpi-sws-rse/jmc/README.md

 4. Click `Apply` and then `OK`.

 Now, when you run the project, assertions will be enabled.
+Without these flags, asserts are silently ignored.

 ## Examples
-In this section, we provide two examples of concurrent Java programs which one of them contains a data race over a shared objects, and the other contains a deadlock in using monitors.
+In this section, we provide two examples of concurrent Java programs run on JMC.
+One of them contains a data race over a shared object which leads to an assertion violation.
+The other contains a deadlock in using monitors.

 ### Inconsistent Simple Concurrent Counter